 There are 5 types of Japan Top 10 episodes.
 They are the following (open each toggle to read more about them):

 These episodes are titled usually “Japan Top 10 Month Year Countdown”.
 They are the signature product of Japan Top 10 and feature the top 10 Japanese songs from Japanese radio charts from that period listed in the title.
 One host is featured in each episode.
-For our Patreon Donors, they will also get 3 additional extra songs that come from a wide range of Japanese music themes.
+For some of our Patreon Donors, they will also get 2 additional extra songs that come from a wide range of Japanese music themes.
 They are released on a monthly basis.
+A bonus top 10 episode is released once every other month as well, starting in April 2020, exclusively for Patreon donors in the Star and Platinum tiers.

-At the beginning of each month, our host Ethel will select an artist or band to feature their top 5 biggest hits ever produced.
-For our Patreon Donors, that becomes the artist’s top 10 biggest hits.
+At the beginning of each month, our host Ethel will select an artist or band to feature their top 4 biggest hits ever produced.
+For our Patreon Donors, that becomes the artist’s top 8 or top 12 biggest hits.
 The list of songs are normally sourced from Oricon and/or Japan Hot 100 charts but we do factor other considerations into each song’s ranking (such as the recognition of that song, views on YouTube, etc…)